 Cycling on Level Ground

 During uphill running, your inner thigh, hamstrings, gluteals, calf and quadriceps all get involved.
-Your abs work on overdrive too.
 This is due to the greater forces required to extend the knee and hip while running uphill.
 The additional force production accounts for the greater effort you feel in your heart and lungs.
 You are also burning more calories running uphill because of increased energy needs in your muscles.
 Your core muscles are engaged to stabilize your pelvis and hold your spine in alignment.

 Advantages of Cycling and Running

-Because cycling involves no impact, it's easier on your joints and muscles.
-However, running demands more energy, so it's slightly more effective for burning calories.
+Because cycling does not involve impact, it is easier on your joints and muscles.
+However, running demands more energy, and is more effective for burning calories.
 Cross training by running on some days and cycling on others can help balance out your muscles, and give your joints a break.